CSCfi/csc-user-guide/docs/cloud/rahti/tutorials/kustomize.md

 +  host: t-test-kustomize.2.rahtiapp.fi
 ```
 What does this mean?
 You can see by applying **overlays** you'll patch your files without editing the originals.
-The only thing to do is to add different values for what you want to be changed and apply the overlays.
+The only thing to do is to add different values on what you want to be changed and apply the overlays.
 With **overlays** you can have several files ordered into folders.
 For example, if you need to modify some values inside a yaml file for a production environment, you can easily do it by using **overlays** without affecting your main files.
 You can also create another folder `nightly` for beta testing and put there different values.

 To apply an overlay, use this command: